-Use part number RF000127 suction line filter drier kit.
-This drier should be installed as close to the compressor suction fitting as possible.
+The suction line filter drier should be installed as close to the compressor suction fitting as possible.
 The filter must be accessible and be rechecked for a pressure drop after the system has operated for a time.
 It may be necessary to use new tubing and form as required.